 Another interactive opportunity to develop technical, competition and performance skills is the fiddle contest…now one of the largest in Western Canada.
-The competition features the Traditional Metis Category, the John Arcand Category as well as the traditional contest levels for all ages and skill levels.
+The competition features the John Arcand Category as well as the traditional contest levels for all ages and skill levels.
 Some contest preliminaries start on Friday – the bulk of them run Saturday afternoon and the finals run on Sunday.

 Surrounding the formal opportunities to learn are many informal opportunities as fiddle instructors and young participants network throughout the weekend in conversation and spontaneous jam sessions.

 There are evening concerts Thursday, Friday and Saturday and both Friday and Saturday evenings end with an old time dance.
 Saturday morning starts with the “Fiddle and Flapjacks” Breakfast (a pancake breakfast with live fiddle music) Sunday Morning starts with a non-denominational hour of gospel music.

 Surrounding the festival’s artistic presentations is a family friendly atmosphere and planned interactive activities for kids in the Children’s Area.

 The Cultural Camp was introduced in 2013.
 A designated area on the festival grounds that features a variety of inter-active hands on Metis crafts and traditions.
 Everything from finger weaving to storytelling and includes the very popular Metis Traditional Dance workshops.